Indexing Memory

 This setting requires superuser privileges.

 paradedb.create_index_parallelism sets the number of threads used during CREATE INDEX.
-The default is 8.
-A value of zero will automatically detect “available parallelism” of the host computer.
+The default is 0, which automatically detects the “available parallelism” of the host computer.

 SET paradedb.create_index_parallelism = 8;